- Virtual RC Intro Events

 How has being in the RC changed/shaped your experience at UM?
 It's been really great to have a group of students, staff, and faculty I know I can trust and relate to just from being in the RC.
 Being introverted, it's sometimes hard for me to make and maintain connections, but the RC makes it easy to make friends and form bonds with instructors.

 Hometown: Olivet, MI

 RC Language: Japanese

-Major: Sociology & Creative Writing
+Major: Sociology; Creative Writing & Literature

-Minor: Asian Languages & Culture (Japanese)
+Minor: Asian Languages and Cultures

 What has your experience been like in the RC language program?
 I had a phenomenal experience with the RC language program.
 With no prior knowledge of Japanese, taking two 10-credit classes of the language my freshman year was daunting; however, I made close friends, learned three new writing systems, and grew close to a great professor through taking Japanese in the RC.
 I enjoyed it so much that I decided to take more Japanese classes and pursue the minor!
 Learning Japanese is one of the most challenging yet rewarding things I've ever done, and I highly recommend taking language classes through the RC.

 What is it like being an RC student pursuing an LSA major or minor?
 The great thing about the RC is that each student decides the extent of their involvement.
 Depending on their own schedules and ambitions, a student may decide to participate in a bunch of RC clubs and classes.
 Or, they might decide to do just the essential requirements and pursue their interests elsewhere.
 Either way, an LSA major or minor outside of the RC is definitely attainable.
 As someone with an LSA minor and two majors (one of which is outside the RC), my advice would be to roughly plan ahead and not feel limited to just the RC community.
 Utilize the vast amount of resources and opportunities that the university as a whole provides!